 Before her volunteer life took over her professional life, Erin was an advertising copywriter specializing in digital creative and strategy.
 In this capacity she was paid to play foosball and also to produce award-winning websites, microsites, online advertisements, SEM, SEO, social media strategies, and fully integrated digital outreach campaigns.
 Erin also created direct mail, telephone scripts, print, radio, and broadcast ads as a freelance writer.

 Erin has been published in Rolling Stone and Talking Points Memo, and she continues to serve as a contributor to Rewire.
 Her blog erintothemax.com has been quoted in Salon and The New Yorker.
-Erin is also the creator of the popular Tumblr white guys doing it by themselves and has contributed chapters to two books: The Feminist Utopia Project and Scandal in a Digital Age.
+Erin is the creator of the popular Tumblr white guys doing it by themselves and has contributed chapters to The Feminist Utopia Project and Scandal in a Digital Age.
+She enjoys writing poetry and fiction.
 Once, she debated Phyllis Schlafly.